-As the UK’s leading financial capability charity, we have a set of clear principles and beliefs that frame all of the work we do.
-Our views, outlined below, help us develop policy to inform Government decisions related to the six key areas that we focus on.
+As the UK’s Financial Capability charity, we have a set of clear principles and beliefs that frame all the work we do.
+Our views, outlined below, help us to develop policy to inform Government decisions related to the six key areas that we focus on.

-To give you a better idea of what the charity truly believes in, we have established a set of high-level policy lines.
+To give you a better idea of what the charity believes in, we have adopted a set of high-level Policy lines.

-- Financial capability is therefore an essential life skill.
+- Financial Wellbeing & Capability are therefore essential life skills.